MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/misc/password-policy-recommendations.md

 ### Password expiration requirements for users

 Password expiration requirements do more harm than good, because these requirements make users select predictable passwords, composed of sequential words and numbers that are closely related to each other.
 In these cases, the next password can be predicted based on the previous password.
 Password expiration requirements offer no containment benefits because cybercriminals almost always use credentials as soon as they compromise them.
-Check out [Time to rethink mandatory password changes](https://go.microsoft.com/fwlink/p/?linkid=861018) for more info.

 ### Minimum password length requirements